Section IV: Admissions and Enrollment

 On-Campus High School College Program

 High school students who have completed a sophomore year with a minimum grade point average of 3.0 may apply for admission to the High School College Program for High School Students.
+If admitted, the student is admitted to the program, not to Richard Bland College which admission requires proof of high school or GED completion.
 In this program, high school students enroll in college courses on the Richard Bland College campus while earning high school and college credit.
 Students may elect to attend on a part-time or a full-time basis.
 They may enroll for the fall or spring semester or during any summer session.
 The purposes of this program are to:

 - Allow exceptional students accelerated entry into the college curriculum